header layer

 Many of the children and young people with hearing loss within Torbay attend their local school where they are supported by an advisory teacher.
 The advisory teachers work within geographical areas and cover all Local Authority schools within Torbay.

-For some children and young people with severe and profound hearing losses and occasionally children with moderate hearing losses the levels of support schools are able to provide may not be considered adequate to support a child’s needs.
-If this is the case some children may be able to access an enhanced provision.
+For some children and young people with severe and profound hearing losses and occasionally children with moderate hearing losses, the levels of support schools are able to provide may not be considered adequate to support a child’s needs.
+If this is the case the child may be able to access an enhanced provision.

 What is an enhanced provision?

-An enhanced provision is a mainstream school that has additional staff with specialist qualifications in working with pupils with hearing impairments.
-This is usually a teacher with a specialist qualification in teaching children with hearing impairments and a number of specialist teaching assistants who have experience in working with children with hearing difficulties,a sound knowledge of specialist equipment, and often qualifications in British Sign language as well as other forms of sign support.
+An enhanced provision is a mainstream school that employs additional staff with specialist qualifications and skills to work with hearing impaired pupils.
+This is usually a teacher with a specialist qualification for teaching children with hearing impairments aswell as specialist teaching assistants.
+The staff at the enhanced provisions have a sound knowledge of specialist equipment, qualifications in BSL and skills in other communication tools such as Cued Speech.